Kaiju234/Python-Projects/README.md

 # Python-Projects
-Just Storing some of my projects
+Most of my projects are done on Mobile